aditidinesh05/CODSOFT/README.md

 > *A beginner-friendly yet professional machine learning project built using Google Colab and Python to predict passenger survival on the Titanic.*

 ---
+⚠️ Note: If the notebook preview does not load on GitHub, please click "Download" or "Open in Colab".

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](
 https://colab.research.google.com/github/aditidinesh05/Titanic-Survival-Prediction/blob/main/Titanic_Survival_Prediction.ipynb
 )